 Method #2: Install ExpressVPN's Web Browser Extension

-Unlike most other VPNs, ExpressVPN's Web browser extension doesn't work on its own (bringing high-end encryption as a result).
-Instead, it acts as a remote control for the ExpressVPN app.
-So, here's how to install ExpressVPN's extension for your favorite Web browser:
+ExpressVPN's Web browser extension doesn't work independently (bringing full encryption as a result).
+Instead, it acts as a remote control for the app.
+So, here's how to download ExpressVPN for a PC by using its Web browser extension:

 1. Sign up for ExpressVPN using your PC and any Web browser.